meta-company/makex/documents/source/makex-files.md

 ## Lists

-Lists in Makex may be defined using the open and closing brackets to items (e.g. `["item1", "item2"]`).
+As in Python, lists in Makex may be defined using the open and closing brackets to define items (For example, `["item1", "item2"]`).

+The only supported method is `append`.
+Lists may be concatenated using the `+` or `+=` operators.

+It is not recommended to modify (or mutate) lists away from their definition site.

+## Mappings

+As in Python, Mappings (or Dictionaries) in Makex may be defined using the open and closing braces to define keys and values (For example, `{"key1": "value1", "key2": "value2", ...}`).

+Mappings must use Strings for the keys, and the values may be any type as required/used.

+It is not recommended to modify (or mutate) Mappings away from their definition site.

 ## None

 The name `None` is used as a null value.

-A `None` value in makex is typically ignored or skipped. `None` values are not serialized to strings.
+A `None` value in Makex is typically ignored or skipped. `None` values are not serialized to strings.

-## Mappings (aka Dictionaries)

-Mappings in Makex may be defined using the open and closing braces to define keys and values (e.g. `{"key1": "value1", "key2": "value2", ...}`).

-Mappings must use Strings for the keys, and the values may be any type as required/used.

 (functions)=
 ```{include} syntax-functions.md